 Government launches NHS listening exercise

 The government launches a two-month listening exercise to hear views on their proposed health reforms.
 The NHS Future Forum, chaired by Professor Steve Field, will lead the listening process and report its findings back to government.
 The Forum comprised 40 representatives from the health service, local government and voluntary sector.
-Find out more about the listening exercise on the Department of Health website.
+Find out more about the listening exercise on the DH website.